Volkswagen T-Roc review

-Volkswagen offers a range of trim levels, comprising of entry-level Active, the moody looking Black Edition, Design, SEL, R-Line and the top-of-the-range R model.
+Volkswagen offers a range of trim levels for the T-Roc, comprising of entry-level Life, Style, sporty R-Line and the top-of-the-range R model.

 In this review

-- 4Interior, design and technologyStylish inside and out with plenty of hi-tech options, but there are some cheap plastics considering the price
+- 4Interior, design and technologyThe T-Roc is stylish inside and out with plenty of hi-tech options, while interior quality is good

 - 5Practicality, comfort and boot spaceIt's Golf-sized on the outside, but the T-Roc offers more space inside.
 It’s comfortable, too, in spite of the sporty drive